County reports 18 new COVID-positive cases since yesterday

 - Central Region (Alexander, Batavia, Bethany, Elba, Oakfield)

-- 11 of the previous positive individuals has recovered and has been removed from the isolation list.
+- Eleven of the previous positive individuals has recovered and has been removed from the isolation list.

-- 7 of the new positive individuals are inmates at the Buffalo Federal Detention
+- Seven of the new positive individuals are inmates at the Buffalo Federal Detention Facility.

 The positive cases reside in the: